-- Pvalve = 25% system press.
-Drop (including control valve) or Pvalve = 1/3rd system press.
-Drop (excluding control valve)
+- Pvalve = 25% system pressure drop (including control valve) or Pvalve = 1/3rd system pressure drop (excluding control valve)

-- The valve to be sized to operates between 20 to 80% open at the maximum required flow rate.
+- The valve is to be sized to operate between 20 to 80% open at the maximum required flow rate.

 - The minimum opening should not be less than 20% at the minimum flow rate to provide a safety margin